Reviews You Can Rely On

 Lacks lateral stability

-The Saucony Kinvara 14 is a versatile road running shoe available for less than many of our other top contenders, making it a high-value option.
-With a peppy PWRRUN foam midsole and ultra-lightweight build, the Kinvara feels nearly weightless during runs.
-It is cushioned well enough for long distances, but its flexible responsiveness lends itself beautifully to workouts when you want to pick up the pace.
-We recommend the Kinvara because of its versatile structure and fantastic price point.
+The Saucony Kinvara 15 is a versatile road running shoe available for less than many of our other top contenders, making it a high-value option.
+With a peppy PWRRUN foam midsole and ultra-lightweight build — just 5.44 ounces per size 6.5 shoe! — the Kinvara feels nearly weightless during runs.
+Even with just 27 mm of heel stack, it's cushioned well enough for long distances, but its flexible responsiveness and aggressive rocker apex (just 64.7% forward from the heel) lend themselves beautifully to workouts when you want to pick up the pace.
+Built to be minimalistic, runners who want a lightweight, no-frills running shoe with a solid ground feel will feel right at home in the updated Kinvara.
+We solidly recommend the Kinvara not only because of its fantastic price point but also because of its versatile structure.

 The Kinvara is a lightweight shoe, meaning it lacks the lateral stability found in some of its heavier counterparts.
-Runners seeking stability or a super plush feeling may find the minimal build of this shoe lacking — though the stack is noticeably higher on the Kinvara 14 than it was on the 13, a change that has proven pretty divisive among users.
-The Brooks Adrenaline GTS 23 is our top recommendation for stability, boasting more lateral support than the Kinvara.
-The outsole of the Kinvara is a bit foamier than some, making it a poor choice for crossing over into burlier terrain.
+Runners seeking stability or a super plush feeling on top of their feet may find the minimal build of this shoe lacking.
+The Brooks Adrenaline GTS 23 is our top recommendation for stability, boasting more lateral support and better upper comfort than the Kinvara.
+The outsole of the Kinvara is a bit foamier than some, making it a poor choice for crossing over into gnarlier terrain.
 But if you are searching for a versatile shoe with a wallet-friendly price, we still feel the Kinvara is the best value.
-If you are willing to shell out a bit more cash, the Saucony Endorphin Speed 4 is an entry-level racing shoe that has a slightly softer plate, so it splits the difference between the foamy Kinvara and stiff, carbon plated options.

 OVERALL